 Used in a sentence: Join the last stitch to the first and chain 1 to start the next row.

 15. Pull Up a Loop : Or draw up a loop, this is when you put your hook into a stitch, yarn over, and bring the loop through the stitch.
-The loop can, from that point, sit on the hook, or be pulled through, depending on the stitch/ pattern.
+This loop can, from this point, sit on the hook, or be pulled through, depending on the stitch/ pattern.

 Used in a sentence: Insert your hook into a stitch and pull up a loop, yarn over and draw through all the loops on your hook.